ianxm/tracker/README.markdown

        .    _    _    _

-this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the 'streaks' output.
+this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the `streaks` output.

 note: the underscores represent days in the future.